Apply for Transfer Credit

 Your offer of admission will explicitly instruct you to submit this application.
 This application only needs to be submitted once, regardless of how many previous post-secondary institutions you have attended.

-Use the link in the heading above to log in with your UTORid / JOINid and complete all required information.
+Visit the Transfer Credit Application to log in with your UTORid / JOINid and complete all required information.

 Finalize the application process by submitting the $30 processing fee.
 The preferred method is using a credit card within the application.